brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

 * Highly multimodal function with a comparatively regular structure for the placement of the local optimal solutions.
 The transformations :math:`T_{\textrm{asy}}` and :math:`T_{\textrm{osz}}` alleviate the symmetry and regularity of the original Rastrigin function.

 * Roughly :math:`10^n` local optimal solutions, conditioning is about :math:`10^6`.

+..
+Dimo: this holds only for the unconstrainted problem: how many local optimal solutions the constrained problem has, will depend on the number of constraints, I guess

+..
+Dimo: where is :math:`\Lambda^{10}`? is it just missing in the definition here or also in the implementation?
+If it is actually different from the ``bbob`` function, why?

 * As explained in the previous section, :math:`x^{\textrm{shift}}=(-1,\ldots,-1)^T` for this constrained function.